MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-register-opening-entries.md

     -   A line with the accumulated depreciation to the end of the previous fiscal year.

-    -   A line with the accumulated depreciation from the start of the current fiscal year to the date that [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] is set to start calculating the depreciation.
+    -   A line with the accumulated depreciation from the start of the current fiscal year to the date that ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> is set to start calculating the depreciation.

      If you have other opening balances you can also enter them now, such as write\-down and appreciation.